hackett123/AutoBank/autobank/README.md

 ## CI and CD TODO (if we want)

 - Look into AWS CodeDeploy
+  - or alternatively: write a cronjob that runs a script to see if there's a new commit on main, and if there is, pull and restart the server.
 - Look into automating the ec2 setup (already written in `ec2_setup.sh`)